Using the 4 Pillars of Resilience to Be Your Best

 The next pillar of resilience is the emotional pillar.
 Emotional strength is a crucial component of your resilience skills.
 It does not mean being emotionless or hiding your emotions from everybody.
 It means knowing how to handle your emotions.
 Having emotional intelligence.
 It’s perfectly normal to have emotions.
 At times, we all get mad, sad, nervous, excited, or any other emotion you can think of.

-You may think it’s the athlete that was more stoic about the unfortunate event that had more emotional resilience.
+You may think it’s the athlete who was more stoic about the unfortunate event that had more emotional resilience.
 In reality, it’s too early to tell.

-What if I tell you the athlete that showed emotions right after getting injured, quickly turned his anger and sadness into motivation.
+What if I tell you the athlete who showed emotions right after getting injured, quickly turned his anger and sadness into motivation?
 Coming back quicker and better than ever.
-Whereas the more stoic athlete feared getting injured again and allowed his fear to hold him back, never returning to his old form.
+Whereas, the more stoic athlete feared getting injured again and allowed his fear to hold him back, never returning to his old form.
 Now, which athlete do you think was emotionally stronger?
 The good news is everybody is capable of strong psychological resilience and emotional strength.
 It’s all about a positive mindset.

 Self-Awareness